limine-bootloader/limine/README.md

 `boot/limine-cd.bin`.

 ### Configuration
-Then make sure the device/image contains at least 1 partition formatted in a supported filesystem containing a `/limine.cfg` or `/boot/limine.cfg` file and the kernel/modules one wants to load.
+Make sure the device/image contains at least 1 partition formatted in a supported filesystem containing a `/limine.cfg` or `/boot/limine.cfg` file and the kernel/modules one wants to load.